tdixon97/reboost/docs/source/manual/hpge.rst

 parameters and other *local* variables
 --------------------------------------

-Often it is neccesary to include processors that depend on parameters (which) may vary by detector.
-To enable this the user can specify a dictonary of parameters with the *pars* keyword, this should contain a sub-dictionary per detector for example:
+Often it is necessary to include processors that depend on parameters (which) may vary by detector.
+To enable this the user can specify a dictionary of parameters with the *pars* keyword, this should contain a sub-dictionary per detector for example:

 .. code-block:: json